NewDefectus/defasm/core/README.md

 * `line` - creates a `Range` object that spans a given line (useful for replacing/inserting lines in `compile`)
 * `iterate` - iterates over the instructions using a given callback, passing the instruction's line as a second parameter (note that if an instruction spans multiple lines, it will be called once for each line).
 * `bytesPerLine` - iterate over each line in the program using a given callback, sending an array of Uint8Arrays (one per instruction) and a line number.
 Data directives spanning multiple lines may be sent multiple times.
 Empty instructions and lines are skipped.

+The package also exports a `Range` class, which is used within the compiler to keep track of each instruction's span.
+A `Range` object may be passed to the `compile` method of `AssemblyState` to specify the range in the code to replace.
+It can be created using the constructor, which receives the range's start index and length in characters, or using `AssemblyState`'s `line` method described above.

+There are also a number of functions exported by the package that identify or collect information about assembly keywords.
+These are mostly there for syntax highlighting.

 ### Example